next right-arrow email phone location

 Please remember to check our class website each week for updates on what your child has been learning.
 The photo gallery is also a great place to see snapshots of their learning in action.

-You’ll also find all the important dates for the Autumn term listed under the Important Dates tab.
+You’ll also find all the important dates for the Spring term listed under the Important Dates tab.
 If you have any questions, please don’t hesitate to email the school office.

 Staff in year 5